malkootkhan/MyImportantNotes/linuxKernelBook.md

 - before sending patch you have to do some more configurations first "~/.gitConfig" set username,user email, smtpuser, smtpserver,smtpencryption etc then go to gmail manageAccount- >security- >2steps auth- >create app passwordand keep it safe that is the password will be used when using 'git send-patch' command
 - git send-patch
 -
-**Note:** you can also locate the requirements of work to be done in kernel by "linux$ find . -iname "TODO"" "git blame dir" It will show who wrote each and who review everything we can check it for ours later
+**Note:** you can also locate the requirements of work to be done in kernel by `linux$ find . -iname "TODO"`

+git blame dir" It will show who wrote each and who review everything we can check it for ours later

 ---